Market Design with Distributional Objectives: Introduction

+In operations research, \cite{chenli2020} study parametric maximization problems using ordinal concavity.\footnote{Following \citet{murotashioura2003}, they refer to the condition as SSQM$^{\natural}$-concavity.} They show that the optimal solution is non-increasing in the parameters when the objective function is ordinally concave, and illustrate when ordinal concavity is preserved. \cite{chenli2020} analyze neither choice rules nor matching problems.

+Discrete convex analysis is relatively new in economic theory. \cite{murota:dca:2016} provides an excellent review with some applications in economics.
+In addition to the papers mentioned above, see, for example, \cite{paesleme2017}, \cite{hatfield2019full}, \cite{kojimaconstraints2020,kojima2020job}, \cite{candogan2016competitive}, and \cite{kushnir2021}.
+We substantially contribute to this literature by establishing results for economics in general and market design in particular (and also by introducing new notions of concavity, such as the notions of pseudo M$^\natural$-concavity$^+$ and semistrict pseudo M$^\natural$-concavity).

-We introduce the model in the next section.
-In Section \ref{sec:math}, we provide definitions of mathematical concepts and two novel matroid characterizations.
-We study the diversity choice rule in Section \ref{sec:diversity} and its generalization, which maximizes merit subject to attaining a given diversity level, and the trace algorithm in Section \ref{sec:frontier}.
-Finally, in Section \ref{sec:conclusion}, we conclude the paper.
+We introduce our model in the next section.
+We study the distribution-conscious choice rule in Section \ref{sec:diversity} and its generalization, which maximizes merit subject to attaining a given level of the distributional objective, and the trace algorithm in Section \ref{sec:frontier}.
+In Section \ref{sec:math}, we provide two new characterizations of matroids and the proof sketch of Theorem \ref{thm:diversitychoice}.
+In Section \ref{sec:conclusion}, we conclude the paper.
+We present comparisons of discrete concavity notions in Appendix \ref{app:compare} and the proofs of our main results in Appendix \ref{app:proofs}.
+We introduce another notion of concavity called semi-strict pseudo M$^{\natural}$-concavity and present the remaining proofs and examples in Appendix \ref{app:auxiliary}.